 |Mouse Anti-Mouse PD-L1 IgG Monoclonal Antibody, Clone 3A9F12||7122||175.00|

 Cancer can be considered as an inability of the host to eliminate transformed cells.
-Surgery is the primary method of treatment for most isolated solid cancers and may work for palliation and prolongation of survival.
+Surgery is the primary method of treatment for most isolated solid cancers and may work to prolong survival.
 However, chemotherapy and radiation are generally still used to treat many types of cancers.
 Recently, targeted therapy has emerged as a new generation of cancer drugs designed to interfere with specific target molecules (proteins) that are believed to have a critical role in tumor growth or progression.
 Furthermore, these new therapeutics and drug designs have been used for improving current drug therapies.
 (1).

 1) Exosome for drug delivery system

-Exosomes are small vesicles ,40–100 nm in diameter, that contain membrane-bound receptors and carry proteins and miRNAs.
+Exosomes are small vesicles, 30–100 nm in diameter, that contain membrane-bound receptors and carry proteins and miRNAs.
 Exosomes can be distinguished by size and specific surface markers including CD81, CD63, and CD9.
-Cancer patients have unusually high levels of exosomes in body fluids, indicating its role in cancer progression and tumorigenesis.
-Unlike synthetic nanoparticles, exosomes are more biocompatible and biodegradable, and thus have low toxicity and immunogenicity which makes them ideal for drug loading and delivering chemotherapy and cancer vaccines (2, 3).
+Also, cancer patients have unusually high levels of exosomes in bodily fluids, suggesting that exosomes play a role in cancer progression and tumorigenesis.
+Unlike synthetic nanoparticles, exosomes are biocompatible and biodegradable, and thus have low toxicity and immunogenicity, making them ideal for drug loading and delivering chemotherapy and cancer vaccines (2, 3).

 2) Immune-checkpoint therapy